adtma/adtma.github.io/_modeling/05-simple-box.md

 ---
-title: "Conda Environments"
+title: "A Simple Box Model"
-permalink: /modeling/conda-env/
+permalink: /modeling/simple-box/
 ---

 Ok this is embarassing.
 I am not done writing this tutorial.
 So, please come again later.